jbjohnson2/jbjohnson.github.io/docs/README.md

 ## Benefits
-- Open source
+- Free and open source
+- Lightweight
-- Many plug-ins available
+- Customizable: Many plug-ins available
 - Easy to use and maintain

 ## Drawbacks